There and Back Again: Bulk-to-Defect via Ward Identities: Conclusion

 The second setting we study is the magnetic line defect in the $O(N)$ model in $d=4-\varepsilon$ dimensions.
 Here, we find that we are able to verify a wide array of CFT data that already exists in the literature.
 Moreover, new CFT data (also in \cite{Girault:2025kzt}) that is calculated using traditional Feynman diagram techniques is found to be compatible with the constraints that we have derived.

-Similar integral identities can also be constructed for displacement operators instead of tilts.
-These follow from the broken conformal symmetry generators and, as shown in \cite{upcoming}, often lead to even more informative constraints than those derived from tilts.
-Related constructions have also been discussed in \cite{Girault:2025kzt}.
-Another important aspect concerns anomalies.
-They play a crucial role in \cite{upcoming}, and although we have not analyzed them in detail here, they are expected to be as important in the present bulk–defect setting as well.
+Similar integral identities can also be constructed for displacement operators rather than tilts.
+These follow from the broken conformal generators and, as shown in \cite{upcoming}, often yield even stronger constraints than those derived from tilts; see also \cite{Girault:2025kzt} for related constructions.
+Anomalies form another key ingredient: they play a crucial role in \cite{upcoming} and are expected to be equally relevant in the present bulk–defect context, although we have not analyzed them here.
+We leave this to future work.

 A further interesting direction arises from a geometric perspective.
-Tilts correspond to defect exactly marginal operators, allowing deformations along a defect conformal manifold.
-When the bulk theory also contains exactly marginal operators, one can integrate bulk insertions in the presence of the defect and study the richer structure of the combined bulk-defect conformal manifold.
+Tilts are defect exactly marginal operators, permitting deformations along a defect conformal manifold.
+However, one may encounter additional defect exactly marginal operators beyond tilts, for instance those relating distinct conformal BPS line defects in three dimensions \cite{Drukker:2022ywj, Kong:2022yib, Correa:2019rdk}.
+It would be interesting to study the integral identities associated with such operators to the curvature of the defect conformal manifold, in analogy with \cite{Drukker:2022pxk}.
+Moreover, when the bulk theory also contains exactly marginal operators, one can integrate bulk insertions in the presence of the defect and explore the richer structure of the combined bulk–defect conformal manifold.

+Beyond symmetry breaking induced by defects, other mechanisms exist, such as in thermal CFTs, where analogous Ward identities are known \cite{Marchetto:2023fcw,Barrat:2024aoa} and lead to similar integral constraints.